How to Clean a Cast-Iron Grilling Grate

-A cast-iron grilling grate is the perfect material for grilling because of cast iron's ability to heat evenly and retain heat for long periods of time, and cast iron is extremely tough and durable.
-Although cast iron can withstand all kinds of punishment, it cannot withstand water, the natural enemy of cast iron because it causes rust and deterioration.
-This guide will help you care for your cast-iron outdoor grill while preventing rust.
+A cast-iron grilling grate is the perfect material for grilling because of its ability to heat evenly and retain heat for long periods of time.
+Generally, cast iron is extremely tough and durable.
+It can withstand all kinds of punishment, but it cannot withstand water, the natural enemy of cast iron.
+Water can cause rust and deterioration, but this guide will help you care for your cast-iron grill while preventing rust.

 Stiff wire brush

 Apple cider vinegar